Chart Color Schemes

 The level of residential development activity in Bidwill is very low in comparison to the average area assessed nationally by AreaSearch

-Bidwill has seen approximately 3 residential properties granted approval per year over the past five financial years ending June 2021.
-This totals an estimated 15 homes.
-As of FY-26, 2 approvals have been recorded.
-The average construction cost value for new homes is $206,000, which is under regional levels, indicating more affordable housing options in Bidwill.
+Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Bidwill has recorded approximately 3 residential properties granted approval per year over the past five financial years ending June 2021.
+This totals an estimated 16 homes.
+As of this date in FY-26, 3 approvals have been recorded.
+The area's population decline suggests that new supply is likely keeping up with demand, offering buyers good choice while new homes are being built at an average expected construction cost value of $206,000, under regional levels.

 Frequently Asked Questions - Development